In the Light of Truth

 35. The crime of hypnotism

-Strange, but 20 years ago, men raged against the assertion that such a thing as hypnotism existed; and foremost among the opponents were many members of the medical profession.
-They did not hesitate to call hypnotism humbug and a swindle, as shortly before they had called treatment by magnetism, which has since proved a blessing to so many.
-Practitioners in this science were furiously attacked and called mountebanks and quacks.
-And today it is just the medical profession who have appropriated hypnotism; what they strenuously rejected twenty years ago, they now advocate.
+Strange!
+Only twenty years ago men raged against the assertion that such a thing as hypnotism really exists, and foremost among them were many members of the medical profession.
+They did not shrink from describing hypnotism as humbug and fraud, just as a short time before they had done with healing magnetism, which today has become a great blessing to so many.
+Practitioners were bitterly attacked and called charlatans and deceivers.

 Grail Message by Abdrushin